1. Introduction and General Terms

 Adviser-Hub may contact you:

-- to invite you to participate in surveys about Adviser-Hub services (participation is always voluntary); and
+- To invite you to participate in surveys about Adviser-Hub services (participation is always voluntary).

 5. Will Adviser-Hub share my personal information with anyone else?